amy-hyunji/CS470/TextVQA/README.md

 --plus_layer "True"
 ```

+I tried more various models.
+But it's performances are not good.
+So I skipped the experiment list.

 In the case of layer + and changed encoder, it's hard to use pre-trained model.
 The other things are no matter.
 As a proof of training models, I uploaded the jupyter notebooks(RUN.ipynb from the link above)
 It contains some cases about training models and checking time.